IBM-Bluemix-Docs/mobilepush/index.md

 The {{site.data.keyword.mobilepushshort}} message payload size depends on the constraints that are laid out by the Gateways (FCM, APNs) and client platforms.

 - For iOS and Safari: For iOS 8 and later, the maximum size that is allowed is 4 kilobytes.
-APNs does not send notifications that exceed this limit.
+APNs do not send notifications that exceed this limit.
 - For Android, Firefox browser, Chrome browser, and Chrome Apps & Extensions: There is a limitation of 4 kilobytes as the maximum allowed message payload size.

 ## Samples